ghadialhajj/FF_unsupervised/README.md

 # FF_unsupervised

-An implementation of unsupervised example of the Forward-Forward algorithm proposed by [(Hinton, 2020), Sec 3.2](https://www.cs.toronto.edu/~hinton/FFA13.pdf)
+(In progress) An implementation of unsupervised example of the Forward-Forward algorithm proposed by [(Hinton, 2020), Sec 3.2](https://www.cs.toronto.edu/~hinton/FFA13.pdf)

 .